-- A. For purposes of this Article, the following definitions shall apply: - Punitive action shall be defined as those actions which may directly lead to dismissal, demotion, suspension, reduction in salary, written reprimand, written warning, transfer for purposes of punishment, or less than satisfactory performance evaluation. - Interrogation shall mean any inquiry concerning the actions or conduct of an officer which may lead to punitive action or criminal allegation. - 3.
+A. For purposes of this Article, the following definitions shall apply:

+Punitive action - shall be defined as those actions which may directly lead to dismissal, demotion, suspension, reduction in salary, written reprimand, written warning, transfer for purposes of punishment, or an evaluation in which the employee is not meeting performance standards.

+- 2. Interrogation shall mean any inquiry concerning the actions or conduct of an officer which may lead to punitive action or criminal allegation. - 3.
 Investigation shall mean the process of conducting inquiry(ies) into the actions or conduct of an officer(s) from the moment it is reasonably apparent that such inquiry(ies) may lead to punitive action or criminal allegations directed toward an officer or officers.